TrinhLab/GeCCo/README.md

     :warning: The transcript per million (tpm) data provided in any of the input files must not be log transformed. :warning:

-    The file `header_map.csv` keeps tracks of the original data headers but it is currently not used by GEC.
+    The file `header_map.csv` keeps tracks of the original data headers but it is currently not used by GeCCo.

 2. Open the command line(for Windows the Anacondas Prompt is recommended) and execute:
     ~~~